Advantages and Disadvantages of an HOA

 Some organizations are run with military precision and do a solid job of providing rules as well as enforcing them.

-Other organizations may be controlled by people that are not capable of properly managing money and struggle to handle confrontations.
+Other organizations may be controlled by people who are not capable of properly managing money and struggle to handle confrontations.

 Choosing an HOA

-Now that we have reviewed some of the most common pros and cons of a homeowner association, you may be asking the question “how do I know if this is right for me?”
+Now that we have reviewed some of the most common good and bad of a community with an HOA, you may be asking the question “How do I know if this is right for me?”

 For starters, ask your real estate agent if they can get a copy of the HOA rules for you to review.
 This will let you know what you can and cannot do with the home and yard.